Manuscript Wish List

 -

-Middle grade with heavy emphasis on interesting protagonists and their relationships with beloved and aspirational animals (whether fantastical or real) like dragons, unicorns, horses, dogs, etc.
+Middle grade with heavy emphasis on relationships between interesting protagonists and beloved/aspirational animals (whether fantastical or real) like dragons, unicorns, horses, dogs, etc.

 - Think: Creaky Acres, Allergic, City of Dragons, Ride On, PAWS